pc0179/RomeTaxiData/README.md

 2. Evaluate effectiveness by investigating along the lines of the following params.:
     - Line-of-Sight distance between communicating taxis, how often does this happen?
 How does the communication capability of the mesh network of taxis vary in comparison to a less stringent communication model, such as simple 'disc' radius range
     - using LoS model, can pedestrians 'talk' to AVs?
 If so to what extent
-    - back-end? assume traffic lights and intersection have boxes wired to 'the internet' can AVs off load data/requests there?
+    - communications system back-end? assume traffic lights and intersection have boxes wired to 'the internet' can AVs off load data/requests there?
     - Do city networks affect capability/feasibilty of system, compare for example classic radial vs grid road network structures

 A brief (non-exhuastive list) of currently publically available taxi **trace** datasets are: